 What Are the Side Effects of Detox?

-The overall process of drug detox at Xanax rehab centers can be distressing.
-For this reason, detox is extremely important at Xanax addiction rehab.
+The overall process of drug detox can be distressing.
+For this reason, detox is an extremely important treatment for Xanax addiction.
 It’s important to note that detox with medical supervision allows patients the opportunity to detox in a comfortable and safe environment.
 The overall extent of supervision is different in outpatient and inpatient rehab.

 A medically supervised detox program prevents threatening drug and alcohol withdrawal complications.
 Although medical detox restricts withdrawal symptoms, some are inevitable.
 The most common side effects of detox at Xanax rehab centers are: